Johnny Swinger: Total Nonstop Action Wrestling (2002–2005)

 On July 24, 2002, Simon Diamond and Swinger debuted as a team in Total Nonstop Action Wrestling (TNA).
 They feuded with America's Most Wanted (Chris Harris and James Storm) for some time before winning the NWA World Tag Team Championships.
 The team split on February 18, 2004 when Swinger turned into a villain by pledging allegiance to Jeff Jarrett, and feuded with one another.
 Swinger eventually formed a stable known as "The New York Connection" with Glenn Gilbertti, Vito and Trinity.

-World Wrestling Entertainment (2005–2006)
+World Wrestling Entertainment (2005–2006, 2007)

 Dorgan signed a developmental deal with World Wrestling Entertainment (WWE) in 2005 and began training at Ohio Valley Wrestling (OVW) in May 2005.
 He made his WWE debut on the July 31, 2005 episode of Sunday Night Heat as "Johnny Parisi" winning his debut match for the company.
 He was a main stay on Heat.
 His ring name was derived from his great uncle Tony Parisi.

 In September 2005, Parisi was sent to Deep South Wrestling wrestling there for two months while also wrestling on Sunday Night Heat, until being taken off of television in November due to an injury.
 He came back in December 2005, but was sent back to DSW.
 He worked two more Heat matches for WWE in February 2006, losing competitively to Chavo Guerrero and Kane.
 He was released on June 29, 2006.

+He returned to WWE to face Ron Simmons in a match on WWE Heat on October 14, 2007.